 GHG, aerosols and reactive gases can be simulated together or separately.
-If aerosols are run without a chemistry, there are options available to account for a simplified treatment of secondary aerosol formation (sulphates) without the need to simulate the gas-phase chemistry.
+If aerosols are run without an explicit chemistry scheme, there are options available to account for a simplified treatment of secondary aerosol formation (currently only sulphates) without the need to simulate the gas-phase chemistry.

-This document only describes the configuration used by CAMS for (i) the IFS-COMPO operational system of CY48R1, which applies the COMPO tropospheric scheme (based on the CB05 scheme), the COMPO stratospheric chemistry scheme (based on the BASCOE scheme) and the AER aerosol scheme or (ii) the IFS-GHG configuration (only CO_2 and CH_4).
+This document only describes the configuration used by CAMS for (i) the IFS-COMPO operational system of CY48R1, which applies the COMPO tropospheric scheme (based on the CB05 scheme), the COMPO stratospheric chemistry scheme (based on the BASCOE scheme) and the AER aerosol scheme, or (ii) the IFS-GHG configuration (only CO_2 and CH_4).

 The IFS is configured by means of namelists.
-These fortran namelists are compiled by the run time environment (ifs scripts) based on variables set in prepIFS.
+These fortran namelists are compiled by the run time environment (ifs-scripts) based on variables set in prepIFS.
 Important prepIFS variables are LMACC=true to trigger the treatment of atmospheric composition, LCHEM=true to trigger the calculation of chemistry, LAER=true to trigger the simulation of aerosols and LGHG=true to trigger the simulation of greenhouse gases.

-The following IFS namelists are used to configure the atmospheric composition simulation in the IFS.
+The following IFS namelists are used to configure the atmospheric composition simulation in the IFS:

-NAMGFL

-Specification of all GFL fields; lists each simulated tracer field and specifies the advection and mass fixing options.
-Additionally it specifies if chemistry tracers are subject to dry and wet deposition configuration of the chemistry simulation configuration of the aerosol simulation and properties of every aerosol tracer configuration of the sectoral emission input
+NAMGFL Specification of all GFL fields; lists each simulated tracer field and specifies the advection and mass fixing options.
+Additionally it specifies if chemistry tracers are subject to dry and wet deposition NAM_COMPO Configuration options valid for all tracers, and for secondary aerosol formation NAM_CHEM Configuration of the chemistry simulation NAEAER Configuration of the aerosol simulation and properties of every aerosol tracer NAMCOMPO_EMIS Configuration of the sectoral emission input